 Like a credit bureau mistakenly thinking you’re dead, a split file is an outlier.
 Split files rarely occur, but when they do it’s often because there is a lot of information on your report or because your personal information, like your name and your address, have changed very frequently.
 Both causes can lead to a single credit bureau having multiple credit reports and credit scores on file for you, each with different information.
 If your information is being split, it could potentially lead to a credit bureau trying to generate a score for you based on very limited information.
 This could cause an incorrect thin file error.

-Possible Next Steps: A split file is a credit reporting error, so you'll have to contact the bureau directly in order to have it fixed.
-Since closed accounts can fall off reports, first check that your information is actually being misreported by obtaining all three of your credit reports and comparing from bureau to bureau.
-If it's clear from this comparison that one of the bureaus has accidentally split your file, you can then contact the credit bureau directly to have your reports merged.
+Possible Next Steps: A split file is a credit reporting error, so you’ll have to contact the applicable bureau directly in order to have it fixed.
+Since closed accounts can fall off reports, first check that your information is actually being misreported by obtaining your credit reports from the three major credit bureaus and comparing from bureau to bureau.
+If it’s clear from this comparison that one of the bureaus has accidentally split your file, you can then contact the credit bureau directly to have your reports merged.

 In the case of credit, thin is not something you want to be.
 If you’re hoping to apply for credit soon, take some steps to build your credit to a creditworthy state before you do so.